Reasonably Projected Annual Income

 Reasonably Projected Annual Income (RPAI) is the total amount of income an applicant or beneficiary expects to receive in a twelve-month period, starting at the month of application, annual renewal, or reported change in circumstance.
 The RPAI budget period promotes continued coverage to those who would otherwise not qualify for MAGI MC because of their fluctuating monthly income.

-When fluctuating income is reported that may appear to be RPAI and there is sufficient evidence to determine the RPAI period, it may be used as a budget period.
+When fluctuating income is reported that appears to be RPAI and there is sufficient evidence to determine the RPAI period, it may be used as a budget period.

 Calculating RPAI

-Important: When using an RPAI budget period, EWs should enter the RPAI amount as an annual entry of PAI.
+Important: When using an RPAI budget period, SSBS should enter the RPAI amount as an annual entry of PAI.

 Note: RPAI is terminology specific to MAGI MC.
 Due to policy differences and current system functionality, Covered CA will reference the MAGI MC RPAI as PAI.

-ExampleExamplePerson A was laid off and filed for Unemployment (UIB) on January 1 then applied for MC on January 5.
-They provide verification of the amount of benefits available through the UIB claim, which was $8,600, and report that the benefits will be exhausted in June of the current year.
+ExampleExamplePerson A had income from employment in Jan, Feb, and March.
+They were laid off and filed for Unemployment (UIB) on April 1 then applied for MC on April 5.
+They provide verification of the amount of benefits available through the UIB claim, which was $8,600, and report that the benefits will be exhausted in September of the current year.
 Person A also provides the UIB award letter verifying their CMI of $1,755 per month.
 Based on the report of fluctuating income and proof of the income ending with the unemployment award letter, their income is considered reasonably predictable and the RPAI budget period may be applied. ($8,600 divided by 12 months=$716.66 per month RPAI).

 Related Topics